jonathanzhou1/BillMaxInterview/README.md

 I decided to use React for its state hooks to make dynamic modification to the interface for filtering.
 For styling, I decided to use the bootstrap library for CSS because of familiarity.

 ### Limitations
 Two large limitation of this interface currently are the dynamic viewport adjustment and accessibility.
-I did not choose to include aria-labels and tags for accessibility and I did not design the interface for smaller screen sizes, so there are a lot of styling issues on smaller screen sizes currently.
-I unfortunately do not have the time to work on this too much.
+I did not choose to include aria-labels and tags for accessibility and I did not design the interface for smaller screen sizes, so there are currently a lot of styling issues on smaller screen sizes.